devkcng/devkcng/README.md

 - 🔭 I’m currently working at **HCMC University of Technology and Education (HCMUTE)**

-- 🌱 I’m currently learning **Information Technology at , DS/AI/ML**
+- 🌱 I’m currently learning **Information Technology at HCMUTE and self-learning about DS/AI/ML**

 - 💬 Ask me about **Python, C++, AI/ML models, WSL2, Docker**